 We have no significant interest-bearing assets other than bank deposits.
 We do not consider our Group's exposure of bank deposits to interest rate risk to be significant as interest rates of bank deposits are not expected to fluctuate significantly.
-During the Track Record Period, our Group's bank and other borrowings were of fixed interest rate.
+During the period consisting of the three years ended March 31, 2012 and the three months ended June 30, 2012, our Group's bank and other borrowings were of fixed interest rate.
 Accordingly, our Directors believe that our Group's exposure to interest rate risk is minimal.
 We have not entered into any interest rate hedging contracts or any other derivative financial instruments.